 Everything goes directly into a high-speed blender and it will thicken up as it chills in your refrigerator.
-You could use it right away but initially it will be a bit thinner in consistency and warm from the blender.
-For best taste and texture, cover tztaziki sauce tightly and refrigerate for a couple of hours before use.
+You could use it right away, but initially it will be a bit thinner in consistency and warm from the blender.
+For best taste and texture, cover the sauce tightly and refrigerate for a couple of hours before use.

-The creaminess for this homemade vegan tzatziki comes from raw cashews which offer plant-based protein and are also incredibly nutrient dense.
-Cashews are considered an excellent source of copper and a good source of magnesium, manganese, vitamin K, phosphorous and zinc.
-The nutrition facts for the tzatziki are listed below the recipe and are much more ideal as compared to store-bought tzatziki.
+The creaminess for this homemade vegan tzatziki comes from raw cashews, which offer plant-based protein and are also incredibly nutrient dense.
+The nutrition facts for this recipe are listed in the recipe card and are much more ideal as compared to store-bought tzatziki.

 Should I Soak My Cashews for Vegan Tzatziki Sauce?